We humans are social creatures. It’s a big part of what makes us human.

 - Invite everyone out for bowling

-- Organize a night at the local comedy club
+- Organise a night at the local comedy club

 - Celebrate your achievements as a team